Chris Nicholl: Walsall

 It was three years before Nicholl returned to football.
 Early in the 1994–95 season he replaced Kenny Hibbitt as manager of Walsall FC and his first season at the club was successful as they were promoted from Division Three as runners-up.
 The Saddlers finished in the top half of Division Two during the next two seasons but Nicholl quit in May 1997 after failing to get Walsall into Division One, citing family reasons.

 Nicholl made a brief return to Walsall as then-manager Ray Graydon's assistant in November 2001, but left in January 2002 through loyalty to Graydon, who had been sacked.

 Following the sacking of former Walsall player-manager Paul Merson in February 2006, Nicholl offered his services to the club within hours of Merson's departure.
 Nicholl remains popular amongst Walsall fans, but was not offered the manager's job – which later went to former Birmingham City captain Kevan Broadhurst.

 Northern Ireland

 In 1998, he was invited to work alongside Lawrie McMenemy as assistant manager of Northern Ireland where he spent the next two years.

 Aston Villa Old Stars

 Nicholl was the manager of Aston Villa Old Stars, who regularly play in testimonial and charity matches.

-Personal life
+Personal life and death

 Nicholl was the cousin of former professional football Jimmy Nicholl.

 In the BBC documentary Dementia, Football and Me' hosted by Alan Shearer, Nicholl revealed he often forgot where he lived due to his dementia, stating that he was "brain-damaged from heading balls".
 After his illness got worse, he moved back to Southampton to be closer to his family, which cost him £1,500 per week.

 Nicholl died on 24 February 2024, at the age of 77.
+In January 2026, Nicholl’s death certificate was changed to reflect that he had brain disease linked to repetitive head trauma.